-1445 Commercial: There is one commercial fleet the includes GBYR landed (all gears combined) 1446 and dead discards.
+Commercial: There is one commercial fleet that includes GBYR landed (all gears combined) and dead discards.

-Recreational: The recreational fishery include two fleets, one for north of Point Conception and one for south of Point Conception (all modes combined).
+Recreational: The recreational fishery include two fleets, one for north of Point Conception and one for south of Point Conception (all modes combined) and includes dead discards.

-Fishery-Dependent Surveys: There are five fishery-dependent survey fleets, all north of Point Conception.
+Fishery-Dependent Surveys: There are three fishery-dependent survey fleets, all north of Point Conception.
 There is one for MRFRSS CPFV dockside survey, one for the CDFW/Cal Poly onboard observer survey, and one from the Deb Wilson-Vandenberg CPFV onboard observer survey.